-What Happens If a Police Officer Doesn’t Read Me My Miranda Rights?
+What Happens If a Police Officer Doesn’t Read Me My Miranda Rights in PA?

 If a police officer fails to inform you of your Miranda rights, any incriminating statements you make in response to police questioning may not be used against you at your criminal trial.
 But this process is not automatic.
 You will need an experienced criminal defense attorney to file a motion to suppress the unlawfully obtained testimony.
 If successful, the motion to suppress may lead to the dismissal of the criminal charges against you.